Byju's: Advertising and sales practices

 Byju's subsidiary WhiteHat Jr. was asked to remove their five TV advertisements by the Advertising Standards Council of India (ASCI) due to misleading advertisements and hard sales tactics.
-WhiteHat Jr. claimed that a child named "Wolf Gupta" bagged job offers worth crores in multiple social media advertisements.
-This child was often described to be between the ages of 6 to 14 years.
-Investigations later revealed that this was all fabricated and Mr."Gupta" is a work of fiction.
+WhiteHat Jr. claimed that a child named "Wolf Gupta" bagged job offers worth millions of rupees in multiple social media advertisements.
+This child was often described to be between the ages of 6 and 14 years.
+Investigations later revealed that this was all fabricated and Mr. "Gupta" is a work of fiction.

-The company had filed a ₹20000000 defamation suit against Pradeep Punia in November 2020, a software engineer, who alleged that the company made false claims and hired incompetent teachers.
+The company had filed a ₹20000000 defamation suit against Pradeep Poonia in November 2020, a software engineer, who alleged that the company made false claims and hired incompetent teachers.
 It was later withdrawn.
 It has also been the subject of a data leak, where the personal information of over 200,000 users was exposed.

+Byju's offered a trial period with a 100% down payment refund.
+The company helped parents purchase expensive courses through easy loans from partner lenders.
+While Byju's receives the full fee upfront, parents must continue paying EMIs via direct debit, and the subscription is not canceled even if they are dissatisfied with the course or teachers.

-The Department of Consumer Affairs voiced concerns on June 24, 2022, at India Edtech Consortium (IEC) meeting regarding aggressive sales practices and deceptive marketing strategies utilized by EdTech companies, particularly Byju's and the entities that make up its group.
+The Department of Consumer Affairs voiced concerns on 24 June 2022, at India Edtech Consortium (IEC) meeting regarding aggressive sales practices and deceptive marketing strategies utilized by EdTech companies, particularly Byju's and the entities that make up its group.
 DCA advised Byju's to work closely with the ASCI based on the complaints against it.
 According to the reports, Byju's team has pledged to resolve these grievances with a detailed action plan.